 Security has been stepped up at Orly Airport near Paris following Monday's (13 January) bazooka attack on a Yugoslavian aircraft.

-Security has been stepped up at Orly Airport near Paris following Monday's (13 January) bazooka attack on a Yugoslavian aircraft.
+Background: Security has been stepped up at Orly Airport near Paris following Monday's (13 January) bazooka attack on a Yugoslavian aircraft.
 One hundred extra police have been drafted to the airport, bringing the total number stationed there to 750.

 The security police are to be supplemented by members of the Compagnie Republicaine de Security (CRS) para-military forces, and patrols along the 22-mile (35 kilometres) airport perimeter have been increased.